JoacoViera/node-sequelize-tasks-rest/README.md

-# Node.js API with Sequelize
+# Node.js API using Sequelize

 Rest API for CRUD tasks using Sequelize